 Other Country Agreements

-An Australian, Japanese or Swiss carrier can only be used if the trip is directly to Australia.
-In addition, Switzerland, Australia and Japan require a second condition that there must be no city pair contract flight between the two points.
+An Australian, Japanese or Swiss carrier can only be used if the trip is directly to Australia, Japan or Switzerland.

 Country | Airline | Two-Letter IATA Code |